 Amma canteens, baby care kits most significant additions to Tamil Nadu welfare schemes: Reetika Khera

-Tamil Nadu is mourning the death of J Jayalalithaa who passed away on 5 December.
-The people called her as "Amma" (mother) because she took care of them - taking forward and expanding the state's long tradition of welfare policies and schemes.
+Tamil Nadu is mourning the death of J Jayalalithaa, who passed away on 5 December while serving as Chief Minister for the fifth time.
+The people called her "Amma" (mother), because she took care of them - taking forward and expanding the state's long tradition of welfare policies and schemes.

 In 1956, the erstwhile Madras State became the first Indian state to introduce free and universal mid-day meal system for children in government primary schools under the then CM K Kamaraj of the Congress, decades before the Centre followed suit in 1995.

 In 1982, then chief minister MG Ramachandran (from AIADMK) - Jayalalithaa's mentor - replaced the older mid-day meal scheme with the 'Nutritious Noon Meal Scheme' in elementary schools (up to Class 8).
 The state was also among the first to introduce eggs in meals, and is currently the only state to provide the high-protein food five days a week in schools.

 Tamil Nadu has a universal public distribution system, unlike most states, which has proven to be highly successful.
 The state also scores high on other social, crime and industrial indicators, such as infant and maternal mortality, fertility, crimes against women and children, industrial growth, employment and per capita income.

 Tamil Nadu also has a history of social reforms against caste and gender inequalities, thanks largely to the Dravidian movement out of which the DMK and AIADMK emerged.

 Catch spoke to economist and social scientist Reetika Khera, currently an associate professor at IIT Delhi, about the success of the state's social welfare policies, Jayalalithaa's welfare schemes and what we can learn from them.
 Excerpts: